fluxcd/flux/site/upgrading-to-1.0.md

 > *Important!
 If you have Flux resources committed to git*
 >
 > The first thing to do here is to remove any manifests for running
-> flux you have stored in git, before deleting them in the cluster
+> Flux you have stored in git, before deleting them in the cluster
 > (below).
-If you don’t remove these, running the new flux daemon will
+If you don’t remove these, running the new Flux daemon will
 > restore the old configuration.

 You can delete the Flux resources by referring to the manifest files